 Emergency: Call or text 911

-If you feel unsafe or if an illness or injury is involved, call 911 for immediate CSUPD response.
-CSUPD non-emergency line is (970) 491-6425.
-You can also text to 911.
+If you feel unsafe or if an illness or injury is involved, call or text 911 for immediate CSUPD response.

 See Something.
 Say Something.
 Do Something.